Introduction to Cluster Algebras. Chapter 7: Minimal triple diagrams

 Now suppose that $\X$ does not contain monogons but does contain two strands $S$ and $T$ that form a parallel digon.
 Say, $S$ and $T$ contain segments $\overline S$ and~$\overline T$ that run from a triple point~$x$ to a triple point~$y$.
 Let $U$ (resp.,~$V$) be the third strand passing through~$x$ (resp.,~$y$).
 We then deform $\X$ around both $x$ and~$y$ by smoothing each of the two triple points: the strands $U$ and $V$ continue to go straight through, whereas the endpoints of~$\overline S$ (resp.,~$\overline T$) get connected to~$T$ (resp.,~$S$).
 Thus, the strands $S$ and $T$ swap their segments $\overline S$ and $\overline T$ with each other (with appropriate smoothings), the overall connectivity (i.e., the strand permutation) is preserved, and the triple points at $x$ and~$y$ disappear.
 (If the diagram becomes disconnected from~$\partial\mathbf{D}$, then remove the disconnected portion.)
 We then conclude that $\X$ was not minimal. \end{proof}

-\begin{definition} Let $S$ be an arc in a triple diagram, i.e., a strand whose endpoints $s$ and~$t$ lie on the boundary of the ambient disk~$\mathbf{D}$.
+\begin{definition} Let $S$ be an arc in a triple diagram; its endpoints $s$ and~$t$ lie on the boundary of the ambient disk~$\mathbf{D}$.
 We call $S$ \emph{boundary-parallel} if it runs along a segment~$I$ of the boundary~$\partial\mathbf{D}$ between $s$ and~$t$ (in either direction), so that every other strand with an endpoint inside~$I$ runs directly to or from~$S$, without any triple crossings in between.
 See \cref{fig:standard}. \end{definition}

 We next describe a particular way to construct, for any given permutation~$\pi$, a triple diagram whose strand permutation is~$\pi$.

 \begin{definition} Let $\pi$ be a permutation of $b$ letters $1,\dots,b$.
 A~triple diagram in the disk~$\mathbf{D}$ is called \emph{standard} (for~$\pi$) if it can be constructed using the following recursive process.
 (The process involves some choices, so a standard diagram for~$\pi$ is not unique.)